Back-formation: In English

 The verb translate is a back-formation from translation, which is from Latin trāns + lāt- + -tio.
 Lāt- is from the very irregular (suppletive) verb ferō 'to carry.'
 Trānslāt- in Latin was merely a semi-adjectival form of trānsferō meaning '[something] having been carried across [into a new language]' (cf. transfer).
 The result of the action trānsferō textum 'to translate a text' was a textus trānslātus 'a text that has been translated.'
 Thus the verb in English is really from a (semi-)adjectival form in Latin.

 Even though many English words are formed this way, new coinages may sound strange, and are often used for humorous effect.
 For example, gruntled (from disgruntled) is used only in humorous contexts, as when P. G. Wodehouse wrote, "I could see that, if not actually disgruntled, he was far from being gruntled", or the character Turk in the American sitcom Scrubs told another character, "I don't disdain you!
 It's quite the opposite – I dain you."
 As it happens, gruntle and dain are both attested much earlier, but not as antonyms of the longer forms.

 Back-formations frequently begin in colloquial use and only gradually become accepted.
 For example, enthuse (from enthusiasm) is gaining popularity, though today it is still generally considered nonstandard.

+The Latin preposition versus, meaning against, has frequently been mistaken by children and teenagers as the present tense of a verb "to verse."
+A reference to a school sports competition "the Sharks versus the Jets" might be interpreted as "the Sharks are versing the Jets."
+While this use of the verb has been reported in North America and Australia since the early 1980s, very few dictionaries have accepted it as standard.

 The immense celebrations in Britain at the news of the relief of the Siege of Mafeking briefly created the verb to maffick, meaning to celebrate both extravagantly and publicly.
 "Maffick" is a back-formation from Mafeking, a place-name that was treated humorously as a gerund or participle.
 There are many other examples of back-formations in the English language.

+A butler is often described as "one who buttles," a verb which remains non-standard.

-Place names
+River names

+Back-formations are frequent amongst river names in England for a number of reasons.
+Place names of Brittonic origin are especially susceptible to folk etymology and back-formations due to language and knowledge of the place names dying out with the arrival and settlement of Anglo-Saxon tribes.
+Frequently river names are derived from nearby settlements with the suffix -ford.
+Typically because it is assumed that the first half of the name is in reference to the river or stream.
+Below are some examples of these -ford back-formations.